 1970 Toyota FJ40 Land Cruiser

-The frame-off restoration of this beautiful example, painted Olympus White over Freeborn Red, was completed in April 2016 by the consignor, who purchased it from an avid 4 × 4 enthusiast.
-It has never been shown and has completed just 25 miles since restoration.
+The frame-off restoration of this beautiful example, painted Olympus White over Freeborn Red, was completed in April 2016.
+It has never been shown and has been driven only test mileage since restoration.
 Beginning with an Arizona vehicle, it was disassembled and given a detailed restoration to a high standard.
 The consignor notes that all body panels are extremely straight, with expert fit and finish.
-The engine compartment and undercarriage are nicely detailed with all correct and original ID tags.
+The engine compartment and undercarriage are nicely detailed with correct ID tags.

 A new, correct black vinyl interior has been fitted, along with rear jump seats, floor mats, and a refinished dash with correct Toyota 4 × 4 operating instruction plates.
-Five new Goodyear tires ride on refinished white rims, contrasting with the red exterior while matching the white roof.
-Features include right- and left-hand outside rear view mirrors, oil filter, heater, front locking hubs, and power-assisted brakes.
+Five refinished white rims ride on new Goodyear tires, contrasting with the red exterior while matching the white roof.
+Features include right- and left-hand outside rearview mirrors, oil filter, heater, front locking hubs, and power-assisted brakes.
 The consignor reports that the engine is a “strong runner” and that this exceptional FJ40 runs and drives beautifully, as one would expect of an enduring icon.